enriquelara11/Bellabeat/README.md

 ## ANALYZE
-To get a better understanding of how our consumers are already utilizing their devices, we chose to look at three major health trends.
-These are Daily Activity, Body Weight, and Sleep.
+To get a better understanding of how our consumers are already utilizing their devices, we choose to look at three major health trends daily Activity, Body Weight, and Sleep.

 ### The Impact of Everyday Activity
 Daily activity is vital for our analysis since it allows us to find patterns in our users' behavior throughout the day.